ephort/cvrapi/README.md

 // Get company by searching specifically in the VAT field
 $result = \Cvrapi\Cvrapi::request('29910251', 'dk', 'vat', 'Description of my project');

-// Get company by searching specifically in the P number field
+// Get company by searching specifically in the P-number field
 $result = \Cvrapi\Cvrapi::request('1012697712', 'dk', 'produ', 'Description of my project');

 // Get company by searching specifically in the company name field